ahostwin/shellbale/README.md

 - [] option to make an additional layer of script to contain the main script so that the first execution doesn't extract the directory, only place a self extracting file ready to execute manually (useful when wanting more control over pasting)
 - [] option to silence more output (can make output faster)
 - [] option to check the folder size before running (it doesn't check, you will probably have trouble with large folders)
+- [] add option to create a powershell version

 ## Installation

 ### Static binary
 ```bash
 sudo touch /usr/local/bin/shellbale
 sudo chmod +x /usr/local/bin/shellbale
 # Linux